 Bonus remedy: Elevate your head while you sleep.
 If sleeping on your side instead of your back doesn’t stop your snoring, you might need to prop up your head a little bit.
 This will ease breathing and open up your airways.
 Using a pillow or two should do the trick.
 You could also slightly the front of your bed by a couple of inches.

 Finally, which snoring remedy is right for me?

 Try them all.
 One after the other until you find one that sticks.
 Instead of getting stuck in an endless loop of trying different remedies, track your sleep, and keep a sleep diary.
 It’ll help you get a better idea of your sleep patterns and habits.

 Gain insights into how to stop snoring & your personal habits

-By using the snore tracker in Sleep Cycle alarm clock you can find out if you snore, identify how often, learn during what time snoring is more likely, and listen to audio bits of your own snoring.
-Find out more…
+By using the snore tracker in the Sleep Cycle app you can find out if you snore, identify how often, learn during what time snoring is more likely, and listen to audio bits of your own snoring.